-I’m getting completely rid of my binder.
-Yep, no more binder after several years of using one.
+This has been a lifesaver, I’ve gone paperless.
+I’ve been using OneNote for documenation on and offline (yes you can do both!) and I’ve literally saved loads of time.
+This means no more binder after several years of using one.
 Last year I found that I rarely needed it.
 A simple folder would have done to carry the few sheets of paper that I like to have.
 My therapy bag will hopefully have a little extra room and be a little lighter (but let’s be honest I’ll probably fill it up with other stuff).
 The reason I can get rid of it is because I’ve gone almost completely electronic (there are a few things I keep paper, I’ll get to that later).
-I’ve been using Microsoft OneNote and it has been amazing.
+Like I said, using Microsoft OneNote has been amazing.
 I’ve posted about it before.
 (Read this it is seriously the best!)
 I seem to love it more each year.
 If you travel like me, you may have those couple extra minutes in between schools that you want to get notes done, but don’t have time to find a computer and handwriting notes takes forever.
 With OneNote I’m able to do it on my iPad.
 I have a keyboard for my iPad similar to (affiliate) this one.

 Daily Communication Forms